 At last, we sailed at 5:00 PM for Poros (30 M).
 The wind instruments, despite another attempt by the local Autohelm dealer still gave a low reading for the wind velocity.
 The hand-held wind meter confirmed wind speeds up to 32 knots while the Autohelm showed 18!
 This is a problem that has been plaguing me for the last two years.
 We were going straight against the wind (ortsa - όρτσα) and there was considerable spray, no chance in raising the sails in this direction and it was already too late to start tacking.
 We managed to install the spray hood and to put on the storm gear.
 It was just bearable but not comfortable.
 Lewis declared that this was the worst weather he had ever experienced in a boat.
 He seemed to be preoccupied with the height of the waves, he estimated them to be at least 4 ft.
 Wave height must be something American or Atlantic ocean sailors are concerned about because in Greece no-one talks about it.

 After long hours we arrived in the main harbor of Poros (Πόρος) [37° 30.2' N 23° 27.21' E] at midnight.
 We were wet, tired, and very hungry.
 Fortunately we found an open restaurant.
-After eating I called Alice to let her know that we are on our way.
-Back in the boat and after struggling with the fitted sheets we fell asleep but not before we discovered that the bolts which hold the head (toilet) were loose and cannot be tightened.
+After eating I called Alice to let her know that we were on our way.
+Back in the boat and after struggling with the fitted sheets we fell asleep but not before we discovered that the bolts which hold the head (toilet) were loose and could not be tightened.

 Saturday September 14, 1996 Day 2